-Updated 02/23/24 This newsletter is updated as the economy and situations change.
+Updated 08/22/24 This newsletter is updated as the economy and situations change.

 The general perception of profit or loss effects home sales more than most think possible.
 If everyone believes home prices are coming down they will wait to buy.
-I remember a time in 2006, when a single-family homes could be purchased for as little as $85,000 in some areas and people said, “I’m going to wait because I think they’re coming down even more.”
+I remember a time in 2007, when a single-family home could be purchased for as little as $85,000 in some areas and people said, “I’m going to wait because I think they’re coming down even more.”
 I’ve also seen those same exact homes sell for near $500,000 because people thought they would be $600,000 the following year.
 When perception meets reality, perception always wins.

 High inflation is bad because it makes your money near worthless but moderate inflation is good.
 If you own real estate and are leveraged with a mortgage, a percentage of your house will be paid off by inflation.
 Example: If you buy a $500,000 house with $100,000 down and owe $400,000 you essentially own 20% of your home and the bank owns 80%.
 If your house doubles in value to $1,000,000 you would still only owe $400,000 which would then only be 40% of the value of your home.
 You then effectively own 60% of your home and your bank owns only 40%.
 Inflation paid off 40% of your home for you.
 That’s real profit.
 AND… If in years to come, because the dollar is worth less, each dollar you owe should be easier to earn, making your balance easier to pay off!
 That’s a double win.
 Example: people who bought their homes 15 or 20 years ago have a small monthly mortgage payment by today’s standards.